NuSTAR/nuskybgd/README.md

 If you use nuskbygd, please reference this paper.

-## Warnings:
+### Warnings:

 This code is offered "as is" for the user.

 Users should be warned that using nuskbygd occasionally requires some tweaking of the scripts to work for specific cases.

+If you find a problem, then please start an issue above.

+### Dependencies:

 Please also note that nuskbygd relies (heavily) on the AstroLib, which can be checked out here: